MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-otp.md

 ### Step 2: Select an authentication method

 When the request for the continuation token is done, the app needs to request Microsoft Entra ID to select one of the supported challenge types for the user to authenticate with.
-To do so, the app calls the `/signup/v1.0/challenge` endpoint and it includes the continuation token that it acquired from the `/signup/v1.0/start` endpoint in the request.
+To do so, the app makes a request to the `/signup/v1.0/challenge` endpoint.
+The app adds the continuation token that it obtains from the `/signup/v1.0/start` endpoint in the request.

 Here's an example of the request(we present the example request in multiple lines for readability):